|Head First Design Patterns|

 The time and effort spent on creating the book is obviously above average.
-It has pictures of people with speech bubbles representing what you might want to say or ask the authors.
+Like all Head First titles, it has pictures of people with speech bubbles representing what you might want to say or ask the authors.
 It has asides, footnotes, margin notes, diagrams, listings, annotations – in short it must have been a nightmare to layout.
 In addition the language and style is “cute” and, well, stylish.
 If you don’t like the style then you might not read sufficiently far to discover that it is also educational.
 I almost fell into this trap and it took quite a few pages of reading to convince me that I was wrong.

 My only real reservation is that for some the information density is too low.
 Written in a more direct style the book would probably be 200 pages shorter and a much quicker read.
 As long as you aren’t one of the people who react against the style this is highly recommended.